Acacia mariae

-Acacia mariae, commonly known as golden-top wattle or crowned wattle, is a species of wattle native to central New South Wales.
+Acacia mariae, commonly known as golden-top wattle or crowned wattle, is a species of wattle native to central New South Wales, Australia.

 Description

 The shrub typically grows to a height of 1 to 2 mm and has an erect or spreading habit.
 It has smooth grey coloured bark with angled to terete branchlets that are densely haired.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The whorled or clustered evergreen phyllodes have a narrowly elliptic to narrowly oblanceolate shape and are straight to slightly curved.
 The phyllodes have silvery-grey hairs and a length of 0.4 to 1.3 cm and a width of 1 to 2 mm and an obscure midvein.
 It blooms between July and October producing simple inflorescences that occur singly in the axils.
 The spherical flower-heads have a diameter of 5 to 7 mm containing 22 to 38 bright yellow coloured flowers.
 Following flowering it produces straight and flat seed pods that have straight sides and a length of 3 to 6 cm and a width of 8 to 11 mm and a thin leathery texture.